jlord/sheetsee.js/docs/about.md

 ### Mustache, Leaflet

-Sheetsee uses the [Mustache.js](https://mustache.github.io)library for templates in `sheetsee-tables` and map popups in `sheetsee-maps`.
+Sheetsee uses the [Mustache.js](https://mustache.github.io) library for templates in `sheetsee-tables` and map popups in `sheetsee-maps`.
 The maps are generated using the [Leaflet.js](http://leafletjs.com) library.

 ## Hacked on Openly
 - Sheetsee.js is open source software with a [BSD license](docs/license.md).